Lunch Ticket

 Shannon Rogers, Author Headshot

 Shannon C.F.
 Rogers is a writer whose work has appeared in Bodega Magazine and Newfound Journal as well as on stage with Tricklock Company, Lady Luck Productions, and the Annual UNM Words Afire Festival of New Plays.
-She earned her B.A. in Creative Writing from the University of New Mexico and her MFA in Writing For Young People at Antioch University Los Angeles.
+She earned her B.A. in Creative Writing from the University of New Mexico and her MFA in Young Adult at Antioch University Los Angeles.
 You can find out more about Shannon at https://www.shannoncfrogers.com/ and follow along with her writing group on Instagram at @Y.A.Hype.

 Friday Lunch Archive